HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 - Entity integrity: to ensure unique entries – table keys.

-Some tables in the database contained natural primary keys while others don't.
-I had to create primary keys for the tables devoid of primary keys.
+Some tables in the database contained natural primary keys, while others didn't.
+I had to create primary keys for the tables devoid of it.

 ```sql
 -- For the order_reviews table